About Norcross

 Business & Licensing Records

 Individuals and businesses operating in Norcross, Gwinnett County, Georgia can access public records related to commercial activities, including business licenses, zoning information, and building permits.
-The City Clerk's Office maintains these records and serves as the central hub for managing commercial activity within the community.
+The City Clerk's Office maintains these records and is the central hub for managing commercial activity within the community.
 Entrepreneurs and established companies alike use this resource to research requirements for starting or expanding operations and to ensure compliance with local regulations and ordinances.

 Economy & Demographics